wooriapt/jekyll-now/_posts/2018-08-06-Whitelist KYC.md

 ---
 ![_config.yml]({{ site.baseurl }}/images/a8b4666afefc9c2400d3f52c12d0b7f6.jpg)

+### CUBE ON Token ICO Tokenholder Benefits ?

+**Finding an escrow agent**
+A fair escrow lowers transaction fees and costs associated with buyer fraud for sellers while providing you with buyer protection.
+If you are buying/selling on a forum, we recommend having a forum moderator to escrow for your transaction.
+It is important  to choose a good escrow agent for your protection.
+Never use an unknown

+**escrow agent.**
+TX Fee 0.1% - 10%

+Charge a percentage fee in exchange for your escrow services.
+Accepted fee range 0.1% - 10%, in increments of 0.1%.
+Allow Percentage Fees as Exchanges for Your Delegated Service
+Fees range 0.1% -10% (increase by 0.1%)

 ### Private Sale
 - Sales: 4,429,480,24 US Dollars (KRW \5,000,000,000)
 - Quantity: 100,000,000 XCB (one hundred million 100 million XCB)